dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbar.md

 ---
 title: Scrollbar
-description: A directive that adds customized overlay scrollbars to any scrollable section.
+description: A directive that adds a custom overlay scrollbar to any scrollable region.
 status: beta
 thumb: true
 image: assets/images/components/scroller.png